PetrGlad/emmate/README.md

 * Comfortable workflow with keyboard as primary input.
 * Primarily aimed at real recordings without strict tempo/bars.

+## Status

+Not even a prototype, figuring things out.

 ## Build

 In case you get "No package 'freetype2' found" on Linux